stared/jekyll-blog-pre-2022/_drafts/data-science-intro-for-math-phys-background.markdown

 * *This thing is great!
 I want to apply it [some other data].
 Oh, it is in [a language]!*
 * Having a community of people from whom you can learn.

-I mean, there are specific use cases when one is better than the other.
-But in majority of tasks both are fine.
+I mean, there are use cases when one is better than the other.
+But in the majority of tasks both are fine.
 And well (some may disagree), but they are tools, not religions (no need of fighting, not need of using exclusively one).

-I won't point to a general tutorials (there many - just Google one you like).
+I won't point to a general tutorials (there are many and I don't know cannonical ones - just Google one you like).
 When I provide links - it is usually web materials rather than classical books.
 And it is for a reason:

 * things change fast; a 2-year old book on a programming language may be well out-of-date,
 * it is important how much you use in practice; dry-reading won't teach you a thing.